cosmonet-package/COSMONET/README.md

 # COSMONET package
 COSMONET is a new R package that implements a novel multistage computational-statistical procedure combining screening techniques and network methods.
 It is able to identify prognostic gene signatures and predict patient survival outcome [1,2].
-We applied (i) screening approaches to reduce the initial dimension from an high-dimensional space p to a moderate scale d and (ii) network-penalized Cox-regression approaches to model observed survival time by using genome-wide omic profiles while accounting for coordinated functioning of genes in the form of biological pathways or networks.
-We illustrate the use of our package by applying it to breast cancer datasets downloaded from TCGA portal.
+We applied (i) screening approaches to reduce the initial dimension from an high-dimensional space $p$ to a moderate scale $d$ and (ii) network-penalized Cox-regression approaches to model observed survival time by using genome-wide omic profiles while accounting for coordinated functioning of genes in the form of biological pathways or networks.
+We illustrate the use of our package by applying it to breast cancer datasets downloaded from GEO database and GDC data portal.

 ## Installation